-I took a long time to work out how to use Instagram that felt authentic to me.
+I took a long time to work out how to use Instagram in a way that felt authentic to me.
 I know that the image of the female traveller is often 2-dimensional, and completely unrepresentative of myself in almost every way.
 Furthermore, the constant encouragement to travel, as if it were an entitlement and irrespective of the impacts to the destination, is opposed to my blog’s sustainability ethos.

 Not to mention the fact that a purely visual media often encourages you to judge quickly, without reflecting.
 This is again contrary to the sustainable travel message I advocate.

 But I soon realised that I had a cache of travel images that I took because my quirky sense of humour found them amusing.
 And there were more, which I found poignant in some way.
 Or that reminded me of knowledge concepts I had learned, but do not often see examples of.

 Sure, it would not be an account with thousands of followers.
 I would, after all, be asking my followers to look twice at the image, become curious enough to read.
 I may not be a good enough photographer to hook that initial attention.
 It would be geared to my sometimes strange and offbeat way of thinking.
 Maybe not everyone’s cup of tea.